foxfriends/foxfriends/notes/monad-laws.md

 ### Right Identity

 "Binding a monad into a base monad is the same as not binding at all."
+When used on the right, `of` is still the identity function!

 ```
 f >=> of === f